* Please note tuition fees have been rounded off.Tuition fees may differ.

 Further your study and enhance you career potential with advanced courses and supervised research alongside some of New Zealand’s leading scholars.

-You can take the one-year Bachelor of Arts (Honours) as a qualification in its own right after a Bachelor of Arts or as a pathway to a one-year Master of Arts
+After graduating with a BA, you can complete a one-year Bachelor of Arts (Honours) as a qualification in its own right.
+Alternatively, it can be a pathway to a further year of study in a Master of Arts programme.

-As well as deepening your knowledge in small classes with some of New Zealand’s leading scholars, you can hone advanced skills that will be an advantage in any career.
+During your honours year, you can deepen your knowledge in small classes with some of New Zealand’s leading scholars.
+It's a great opportunity to hone skills that will be an advantage in any career.

 Semester Two admission may not be available for some subjects.

 Statistics is the collection, analysis, presentation and organisation of data, allowing us to make predictions for the future based on previously gathered data.

 We live in an information age.
 Computers allow us to collect and store information in quantities that previously would not even have been dreamt of; however, raw, undigested data stored on computers is useless until people can start to make sense of it.